Last Updated: 5/8/21 | May 8th, 2021

 The emergency evacuation or medical repatriation coverage has a high limit of $1,000,000.
 Additionally, as long as you purchase insurance by the time you make your final trip payment, there’s a waiver for most pre-existing conditions, too.

 Insure My Trip

 Insure My Trip is an unbiased aggregator site that will look at many different insurance policies to find the one that best fits your needs.

 For example, if your cruise is during hurricane season to an area that might be affected, its search algorithm takes that into account and recommends travel insurance policies with good coverage for weather problems.
 It’s also the best place to find travel insurance for travelers over 65.

-If you can’t afford to add cruise travel insurance on to the costs of your trip, you probably can’t afford to travel.
+If you can’t afford to add cruise travel insurance to the costs of your trip, you probably can’t afford to travel.
 It’s just not worth the risk of coming home with a bill in the tens of thousands of dollars or more if something unexpected goes wrong.

 In my experience, it’s always better to be safe than sorry.
 The peace of mind is worth the extra cost.

 How to Travel the World on $50 a Day

 My New York Times best-selling paperback guide to world travel will teach you how to master the art of travel so that you’ll get off the beaten path, save money, and have a deeper travel experience.
 It’s your A to Z planning guide that the BBC called the “bible for budget travelers.”

 Find a cheap flight by using Skyscanner or Momondo.
 They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.